 More about STEM

-The State of Minnesota added a STEM standard to its elementary standards starting in 2010.
-Hopkins received a Cargill Foundation grant to implement STEM curriculum starting in all of its grade 3 classrooms in 2010-11, adding a grade level each year up through elementary.
-STEM education is not just about science, technology, engineering and math; it is about critical thinking and problem solving skills that will help our students to be successful in many fields in the future.
-Our curriculum will make interdisciplinary connections to language arts, social studies and the arts, giving our students a broad educational experience that will prepare them well to become global citizens.
+In 2010, the state of Minnesota added a STEM standard to its elementary requirements.
+Hopkins received a Cargill Foundation grant to implement STEM curriculum starting in all of its grade 3 classrooms in during the 2010-11 school year, adding a grade level each year up through elementary.
+STEM education is not just about science, technology, engineering, and math; it is about critical thinking and problem solving skills that will help our students to be successful in many fields in the future.
+Our curriculum will make interdisciplinary connections to language arts, social studies, and the arts, giving our students a broad educational experience that will prepare them to become global citizens.